What are the advantages of training at Airborne Aviation Flight School?

 One needs to fly three hours as pilot-in-command per year.
 Furthermore, to carry passengers, you need to have carried out three take-offs and landings within 90 days before the flight.

-Are the South African and UAE licenses accepted internationally?
+Are the South African accepted internationally?

-The South African and UAE license is recognized by all International Civil Aviation Organization (ICAO) member States.
+The South African license is recognized by all International Civil Aviation Organization (ICAO) member States.
 Under the terms of ICAO Annex 1, member States are obliged to offer PPL privileges to commercial license holders.
 What this means is that a commercial license holder can hire an aeroplane in another country for pleasure flying, but not for reward.

 Can any doctor do the aeromedical examination?